EduardStroescu/ScreenSynced-FrontEnd/README.md

 Example:

 VITE_TMDB_KEY="" - Provided by TMBD
-VITE_FRONTEND_URL="http://localhost:5173" - The url of where the frontend is hosted.
+VITE_FRONTEND_URL="http://localhost:5173" for local dev - The url of where the frontend is hosted.
 VITE_BACKEND_URL="" - The url of where the backend is hosted.
 The port can be chosen through the backend's .env

 VITE_DEMO_ACC_USERNAME="" - Credentials of the account created for demo purposes